xuankimtran/docs-1/pages/katalon-studio/docs/console-mode-execution.md

    - "/katalon-studio/tutorials/executing_console_mode.html"
 description:
 ---
+You can execute an automation test without launching Katalon Studio by using command-line mode execution.

+**Prerequisites:**

-> From version **7.0.0** onwards, you need a Runtime Engine (RE) [license](https://docs.katalon.com/katalon-studio/docs/license.html) to activate and run Katalon Studio (KS) or Katalon Studio Enterprise (KSE) in console mode.
+* You need a Runtime Engine (RE) [license](https://docs.katalon.com/katalon-studio/docs/license.html) to activate and run Katalon Studio (KS) or Katalon Studio Enterprise (KSE) in console mode.
+* You need to download the [Katalon Runtime Engine package](https://katalon.com/download).

 >
 > Katalon Studio only supports **Chrome, Firefox, and Remote** options for console mode execution using the **Linux** version.
 >
 > From version **7.9** onwards, you can change default JRE 8 to higher versions in console mode.
 [Learn more](https://docs.katalon.com/katalon-studio/docs/change-default-JRE-8-to-higher-versions.html)

-You can execute an automation test without launching Katalon Studio by using command-line mode execution.

 ## Execute Katalon Studio in console mode

-> From Katalon Studio version **7.0.0**, you need to download the [Katalon Runtime Engine package](https://katalon.com/download).
-The Katalon launcher (`katalon.exe`) is replaced by `katalonc.exe`.
+> The Katalon launcher (`katalon.exe`) is replaced by `katalonc.exe`.

 1. Open the command prompt and navigate to the folder of your Katalon Studio build: `katalonc.exe` (Windows), Applications folder (Mac OS), or `katalonc` (Linux) file.
 2. Enter the following syntax to execute automation test: